sfigg/commercialization-public/manufacture/desktop/sysprep--generalize--a-windows-installation.md

 # Sysprep (Generalize) a Windows installation

-To deploy a Windows image to different PCs, you have to first generalize the image to remove computer-specific information such as device drivers and the computer security identifier (SID).
-You can either use [sysprep](sysprep--system-preparation--overview.md) or an [unattend](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/) answer file to generalize your image and make it ready for deployment.
+To deploy a Windows image to different PCs, you have to first generalize the image to remove computer-specific information such as the computer security identifier (SID).
+You can either use [Sysprep](sysprep--system-preparation--overview.md) by itself or Sysprep with an [unattend](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/) answer file to generalize your image and make it ready for deployment.

 ##  Generalizing a Windows installation

 When you generalize a Windows image, Windows Setup processes settings in the [generalize](generalize.md) configuration pass.
 Even if you're capturing an image that's going to be deployed to a PC with similar hardware, you still have to generalize the Windows installation to remove unique PC-specific information from a Windows installation, which allows you to safely reuse your image.

-When you generalize an image, Windows replaces the computer SID only on the operating system volume where you ran sysprep.
+When you generalize an image, Windows replaces the computer SID only on the operating system volume where you ran Sysprep.
 If a single computer has multiple operating systems, you must run **Sysprep** on each image individually.

-If you're generalizing Windows Server that has Remote Authentication Dial-In User Service (RADIUS) clients or remote RADIUS server groups defined in the Network Policy Server (NPS) configuration, you should remove this information before you deploy it to a different computer.
+If you're generalizing a Windows Server installation that has Remote Authentication Dial-In User Service (RADIUS) clients or remote RADIUS server groups defined in the Network Policy Server (NPS) configuration, you should remove this information before you deploy it to a different computer.
 For more information, see [Prepare a Network Policy Server (NPS) for Imaging](prepare-a-network-policy-server--nps--for-imaging.md).

-### Prevent sysprep from removing drivers
+### Prevent Sysprep from removing the record of installed devices

-When you set up a Windows PC, Windows Setup installs drivers for any detected devices.
-By default, Windows Setup removes these drivers when you generalize the system, and the drivers have to be reinstalled when you deploy the image.
+When you set up a Windows PC, Windows Setup sets up any detected devices.

-If you're deploying an image to computers that have the same hardware and devices as the original PC, you can keep these drivers on the computer during system generalization by using an unattend file with Microsoft-Windows-PnPSysprep | `PersistAllDeviceInstalls` set to **true**.
+If you're deploying an image to computers that have identical hardware and devices as the original PC, you can keep the record of these device installations on the computer during system generalization by using an unattend file with Microsoft-Windows-PnPSysprep | `PersistAllDeviceInstalls` set to **true**.
 For more information about **Sysprep**-related Windows unattend components, see the [Unattended Windows Setup Reference for Microsoft-Windows-PnpSysprep](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-pnpsysprep).

 ### Limits on how many times you can run Sysprep

 You can run the **Sysprep** command up to 8 times on a single Windows image.
 After running Sysprep 8 times, you must recreate your Windows image.
-In previous versions of Windows, you could use the `SkipRearm` answer file setting to reset the Windows Product Activation clock when running sysprep.
+In previous versions of Windows, you could use the `SkipRearm` answer file setting to reset the Windows Product Activation clock when running Sysprep.
 If you are using a volume licensing key or a retail product key, you don't have to use `SkipRearm` because Windows is automatically activated.

-### Microsoft Store Apps
+### Microsoft Store apps

-Updating your Microsoft Store apps before generalizing a Windows image will cause Sysprep to fail. `Sysprep /generalize` requires that all apps are provisioned for all users, however, when you update an app from the Microsoft Store, that app becomes tied to the user account.
-The following error appears in the sysprep log files (%WINDIR%\\System32\\Sysprep\\Panther):
+Installing new Microsoft Store apps or updating your existing Microsoft Store apps before generalizing a Windows image will cause Sysprep to fail. `Sysprep /generalize` requires that all apps are provisioned for all users; however, when you update an app from the Microsoft Store, that app becomes tied to the current user account.
+The following error appears in the Sysprep log files (located at %WINDIR%\\System32\\Sysprep\\Panther):

 `<package name> was installed for a user, but not provisioned for all users.
 This package will not function properly in the sysprep image.`

-Instead of using the Microsoft Store to update your apps, you should sideload updates to your line-of-business apps, or have end-users update their apps by using the Microsoft Store on their destination PCs.
+Instead of using the Microsoft Store to update your apps, you should sideload updates to your line-of-business apps, provision offline-licensed Microsoft Store for Business apps for all users, or have end-users update their apps by using the Microsoft Store on their destination PCs.
 If Microsoft Store access in a managed environment is disabled by an IT administrator, end-users will not be able to update the Microsoft Store apps.

 For more information about sideloading line-of-business Microsoft Store apps, see [Sideload Apps with DISM](sideload-apps-with-dism-s14.md) and [Customize the Start Screen](customize-the-start-screen.md).